 Vertical Mile Course Map found HERE

-Registration instructions for all 3 races are on Ultrasignup found HERE.
+Registration instructions for the Vertical Mile and 50k are on Ultrasignup found HERE.

 Day of registration is not available for any of the 3 races.

 Vertical Mile Check in will be at Creekside between 1pm-245pm on Friday July 8th.

 Speedgoat 50k Check in will be at Creekside between 5am-615am on Saturday, July 9th.

 Snowbird offers reduced rates for all Speedgoat runners.
 To book a room, call 1-800-453-3000, which is Snowbird Central Reservations and mention you are running the Speedgoat races for the discount.
 Rooms sell out quickly, so make sure you at least reserve one early.
 You can always cancel later.

 Keep in mind there is NOT a camping option at Snowbird.
 Because of the Watershed Protection, camping or sleeping in you’re RV or car is not permitted, and Snowbird Public Safety will kick you out.
 I suggest camping at either the Tanners Flat Campground, 2 miles down the hill from Snowbird, or Albion Basin Campground 4.5 miles up the road at Alta.